TheSkynet1337/NihongoGuide/README.md

 This Document will begin with a section on language learning theory, then it will use that theory to come to conclusions on how you might learn Japanese.
 It will then discuss what your study goals for Japanese are or maybe should be.
-I will give a short interlude on getting set-up on your PC and Phone so that you can actually use the learning methods suggested here.

 The main body of this document will then be a guided tour through learning Japanese, the tour will be opinionated and written in hindsight from someone who has been studying the language since 2017,